tedklin/back-to-basics/cpp_notebook/primer/_nav.md

-# Navigation for my notes on Primer
+# navigation for my notes on Primer

 Most section names are self-explanatory.
-I included max one bullet point for each section that sums up critical and/or new concepts that may not be evident from the section title (the goal is to just ctrl+F stuff that I'm not completely familiar with).
+I included max one bullet point for each section that sums up critical and/or new concepts that may not be evident from the section title (the goal is to just ctrl+f stuff that I'm not completely familiar with).

+# c++ basics

 ## [chapter 1: getting started](https://github.com/tedklin/pseudoblog/blob/master/cpp_notebook/primer/ch-01.md)